HinaShaikh12/Flask-Application-/README.md

 5.Install Postman

 ## API Endpoints

-1.GET /users: Returns a list of all users.
+1.POST /users: Creates a new user with the specified data.

-2.GET /users/<id>: Returns the user with the specified ID.
+2.GET /users: Returns a list of all users.

-3.POST /users: Creates a new user with the specified data.
+3.GET /users/<id>: Returns the user with the specified ID.

 4.PUT /users/<id>: Updates the user with the specified ID with the new data.